Banking

 Use Technology to Keep Staff Safe and Cash Secure

 How do you deliver ministry funds, like Sunday’s offerings, to your bank?
-A priest in Chicago learned the hard way that making a weekly trip to the bank is a risk that’s not worth taking.
-According [...]
+A priest in Chicago learned the hard way that making a weekly trip to the bank is a risk that’s not worth [...]

 Negotiating a Loan and Saving $17,000 Per Month